tomdeboer/imito/readme.md

 - Suggestions?

 ### Contact
-If you're interesting in using or extending Imito, or you just want to get in touch, drop me an email at <tom@tomdeboer.nl>...
+If you're interesting in using or extending imito, or you just want to get in touch, drop me an email at <tom@tomdeboer.nl>...